 The qualifying exam serves a dual purpose: (1) to assess the skills of the student and (2) to motivate the student to productively assemble and organize the wealth of knowledge accumulated throughout the Ph.D. program.
 The qualifying exam is administered by the marketing faculty during June of the first year.
 Students who specialize in quantitative marketing are also expected to take the qualifying exam in microeconomics and econometrics.
 The marketing faculty provides feedback on student performance and in cases where performance is unsatisfactory students may be allowed to re-take part or the entire exam.
 All students must pass the exam to continue in the doctoral program.
+Refer to Appendix B for more details.

-FIRST AND SECOND YEAR RESEARCH PAPER
+FIRST AND SECOND YEAR RESEARCH PAPERS

-First and second year students are required to submit a research paper to the Ph.D. coordinators after the first or second year by August 31.
+First and second year students are required to submit a research paper to the Ph.D. coordinators by August 31 of each year.
+These papers represent the culmination of a student's experience and learning in the Ph.D. program.
 In addition, students are required to present a summary of their research to the faculty and Ph.D. students in early September.
 Students must pass the research paper requirement to continue in the program.
-In some cases, students who fail this requirement may be allowed to revise and resubmit the paper.
+In some cases, students who fail this requirement may be allowed to revise and resubmit the paper based on discussion and approval by the Ph.D. coordinators and the department.

-Students must identify a faculty member who will supervise their research paper.
-After identifying a topic and the advisor, the student must submit a one- to two-page proposal to be approved by the advisor.
+Each year, students must identify two faculty members-a primary and a secondary reader who will supervise their annual research papers.
+After identifying a topic and the two readers, the student must submit a one- to two-page proposal to both readers for approval.
 The research paper should be a written piece of original research, such as an empirical or an analytical paper.
 The research may be done jointly with faculty; however, the student must make clear and significant contributions to all phases of the project.
 The aim is to create a paper that can potentially be published in a top research journal.
+Both readers will evaluate the final research paper.

-Students may start on their research paper at any time but are expected to spend most of the summer of their first year conducting research.
+Students may start on their research papers at any time.
+Indeed, students are strongly encouraged to start thinking about paper topics as early as possible.
+Students are expected to spend most of the summer devoted to working on these research papers.
 Behavioral students are strongly encouraged to complete data collection before the start of the summer.
 We recommend that first year students develop a proposal by the beginning of the winter quarter.